fluid-project/infusion/src/webapp/fluid-components/js/fluid/uploader/ReadMe.txt

 latest example code.
 The Fluid Uploader was extensively refactored in the 0.6 release, and a fresh new API has been introduced.

-http://wiki.fluidproject.org/display/fluid/Uploader+API
+Please refer to the Uploader API documentation on the Fluid Wiki and the Infusion 0.8 example code before using the Uploader with an existing integration. http://wiki.fluidproject.org/display/fluid/Uploader+API

 --------------------------------------